 As long as the second internship semester differs from the first, or is a necessary continuation of a project, we are more than happy to facilitate.
 The second semester will be treated as a new internship and you will be required to sign a second Management by Objectives contract and, if necessary, produce a second offer letter.

 You will be asked to provide a detailed internship description as a first step.
+The posting used to recruit students usually satisfies this requirement.
 Our Internship Description Guide will help.
-Our staff will set up an account for you in our online recruitment system called BizLink, or you are welcome to register on your own.
+We encourage formal offer letters, and in some cases, they are required.